World of Outlaws champion Donny Schatz is widely recognized as the best Sprint Car driver in the world.

 And he doesn’t mind.
 Not one bit.

 “I don’t think there is any question with the advancements we have seen that drug testing in the United States is needed,” Schatz said in a Q&A with PennLive from this year’s World Finals.
+There is also help here when one needs help with deal with addiction problems.

 “The problem you have is that the series is so scared right now of not having competitors.
 They are afraid they have to tell people they can’t race, and they are not looking for reasons to keep people away.